mpodhaisky/AoC-2022/Helmut/19/readme.md

-with solve2.jl: generate ampl for each instance and solve it with
+solve2.jl generates the ampl for each instance and solves them with
 ```
-glpksol --math job1.ampl
+glpsol --math job.ampl
 ```